matrix-org/matrix-spec-proposals/proposals/3970-device-scope-txnid.md

 ## Other recommendations

-I'm not suggesting that these recommendations are address in this proposal, but more notes for future proposals or spec clarifications.
+I'm not suggesting that these recommendations are addressed in this proposal, but more notes for future proposals or spec clarifications.

 ### Clarification on idempotency semantics